prathameshsdalvi/twitter-streaming-analytics/README.md

 ## Processing and Storing Stream in DynamoDB

-Before we store our stream in the DynamoDB table, we process it to extract the fields from the raw tweet which are useful to us.
+Before we store our stream in the DynamoDB table, we process it to extract the fields from the raw tweet, which are useful to us.
 We also add additional features to our processed tweet.
 Refer to `kinesis_to_dynamodb.py` for the code.

 Execute this code: